optimagic-dev/optimagic/docs/source/algorithms.md

     .. warning::
         In our benchmark using a quadratic objective function, the trust_constr algorithm did not find the optimum very precisely (less than 4 decimal places).
-        If you require high precision, you should refine an optimum found with Powell with another local optimizer.
+        If you require high precision, you should refine an optimum found with trust_constr with another local optimizer.

     .. note::